What is Topamax?

 Topamax side effects

-Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), depressed, or have thoughts about suicide or hurting yourself.
+Tell your doctor right away if you have new or sudden changes in mood or behavior, including new or worse depression or anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, more active or talkative, or have thoughts about suicide or hurting yourself.

 Call your doctor at once if you have:

-Common Topamax side effects may include:
+Common Topamax side effects may include include:

-changes in your sense of taste;
+changes in your sense of taste, feeling nervous;

-diarrhea, weight loss; or
+fever, weight loss; or

 cold symptoms such as stuffy nose, sneezing, sore throat.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.